nozzlegear/ShopifySharp/readme.md

 ## Fulfillments

+> **NOTE**: Shopify has changed how fulfillments are done in API version **2022-07 and above**.
+This takes affect in [ShopifySharp versions **5.19.0 and above**](#API-support).
+If you're using these versions of ShopifySharp, you should use fulfillment orders to create fulfillments, rather than the `FulfillmentService`.
+>
+> [Follow the example code in this issue](https://github.com/nozzlegear/ShopifySharp/issues/828) until our fulfillment documentation is updated.

 A fulfillment represents a shipment of one or more items in an order.
 All fulfillments are tied to a single order.

 ### Creating a fulfillment